Yevgeny Maximov: Boer War

 In May 1900, Maximov was elected a veggeneraal (fighting general) by the Transvaal burgers, but the extent of his injuries prevented him from assuming command.
 Together with de Villebois-Mareuil, Maximov was the only non-Boer to serve as a veggeneraal, and he was the only one elected to that position as de Villebois-Mareuil was appointed by President Kruger.
-Izedinova's partiality towards Maximov was due to the fact she was in love with him, but Bron who was rather more critical wrote about how at the last session of Transvaal Volksraad (People's Council), two special chairs of honor were brought in for:"...the Irish publicist and patriot Michael Davitt with his long beard and still young face and the wounded and profusely bandaged General Maximov.
+Izedinova's partiality towards Maximov was due to the fact she was in love with him, but Bron who was rather more critical wrote about how at the last session of Transvaal Volksraad (People's Council), two special chairs of honour were brought in for:"...the Irish publicist and patriot Michael Davitt with his long beard and still young face and the wounded and profusely bandaged General Maximov.
 Before the entry of President Kruger there occurred a small incident which it gladdens me to be able to record.
 The chairman, General Lukas Meyer, had already taken his seat, when General Smuts went to him and drew his attention to something in the hall.
 Then he got up, descended from his elevated seat and approaching General Maximov, publicly thanked him on his own behalf and that of all his comrades, for his services to their country and for the blood he had shed in its defence.
 Still weak from his wounds, Maximov was confused and, partially rising, murmured something about the insignificance of his services."
 After the fall of Johannesburg and Pretoria at the end of May 1900, Maximov left the Transvaal as his wounds made him unfit for guerrilla warfare.